When I was learning React, I found it very challenging, and my eyes would glaze over any time I tried to learn it.

 }

-Inside the "list" each item has a key prop that is specified.
-See https://reactjs.org/docs/lists-and-keys.html for more discussion on this
+Inside the “list” each item has a key prop that is specified.
+See the appendix below for why keys are needed, and https://react.dev/learn/rendering-lists for more discussion

 I hope this helps you get started with React, let me know if you have any questions.

 The HTML-like syntax may look odd in JS code.
-It is called JSX.
 So code like this:

 function HelloWorld() {